jmonlong/sQTLseekeR/README.md

 #### What are these svQTLs ?

 svQTLs are SNPs associated with splicing variability of a gene.
-Here the relative transcript expression wight be globally similar between genotype groups but much more variable in specifc one.
+Here the relative transcript expression wight be globally similar between genotype groups but much more variable in specific one.
 Although the biological interpretation is not straightforward, we use them to flag potential false sQTLs.
-Indeed, the test for diffential transcript relative expression assumes similar variability between geontype groups.
+Indeed, the test for differential transcript relative expression assumes similar variability between genotype groups.
 Hence if a conservative approach to find sQTLs would be to retrieve significant sQTLs that are not svQTLs.

 #### What about trans-sQTLs ?